 4. Coneflower – echinacea

 Coneflower, or echinacea, are a beautiful and popular wildflower native to central and eastern US.
-They are also loved by bees and butterflies, creating another dimension to their flowering display.
+They are a great plant for a butterfly garden and are also loved by bees, creating another dimension to their flowering display.
 The seeds from these flowers are a high energy snack for birds in the fall, and they are among the deer resistant plants due to their fragrance and spiny center.

 Coneflowers are a perennial plant so they will come back every year and will go into dormancy over winter.
 They are easy to grow from seed in spring and are available in lots of different colors, but the native species is the pinkish purple Echinacea purpurea.